SomeAnticsDev/someantics.dev/src/streams/2022-07-12-ipfs/index.md

 ---
 title: Deploy a Site to the Decentralized Web with IPFS, with Anthony Campolo
-thumbnailTitle: Deploy a Site to the Decentralized Web with IPFS
+thumbnailTitle: Deploy to the Decentralized Web with IPFS
 hosts:
   - Ben Myers
+guests:
   - Anthony Campolo
 tags:
   - web3